GHK-Cu

 Summarised studies

-Microarray analysis identified more than 4,000 genes regulated >50% by GHK-Cu exposure, with strong upregulation of DNA repair, antioxidant, and tissue-remodelling pathways.
+Microarray analysis of human dermal fibroblasts exposed to GHK-Cu identified more than 4,000 genes regulated by more than 50%, with dominant upregulation of DNA-repair, antioxidant, and tissue-remodelling gene networks.

 Wound-healing effect of GHK-Cu in diabetic rats

-Topical GHK-Cu hydrogels accelerated full-thickness wound closure in streptozotocin-induced diabetic rats, with increased granulation tissue and higher hydroxyproline content.
+Topical GHK-Cu hydrogels significantly accelerated full-thickness wound closure in streptozotocin-induced diabetic rats compared with untreated controls, with histological evidence of increased granulation tissue, higher hydroxyproline content, and superior re-epithelialisation.

 Anti-inflammatory effects of GHK-Cu in pulmonary fibrosis model

-Systemic GHK-Cu reduced fibrotic markers and TGF-β1 expression in bleomycin-induced pulmonary fibrosis in mice, suggesting broader anti-fibrotic activity beyond dermal tissue.
+Systemic GHK-Cu administration reduced fibrotic markers, TGF-β1 expression, and collagen deposition in a bleomycin-induced pulmonary fibrosis murine model, suggesting anti-fibrotic activity beyond dermal tissue.

 Safety profile